 Recreate an Indiana Jones-esque adventure and set off to the headlands along the beautiful Northern Beaches for some fossil hunting fun.
 OK, so you’re unlikely to discover anything incredibly rare, probably a fern or horsetail, if you’re lucky a fish or amphibian, but the kids are going to love the thrill of the search.
 Turrimetta, Avalon and Warriewood beaches are the best bets for a fossil find.
 Make a day of it and pack your swimmers and a picnic.

 It’s not cheap but this is special!
 Grab your torch and sleeping bag for a night next to the colossal Dinosaur exhibits in the Australian Museum’s huge hall.
-The Dinosnore Sleepover kicks off with yummy pizza, followed by a fun dino-inspired craft activity, a torch-lit tour, a movie and finally, once the excitement has worn off, some ZZZs.
+The Dinosnore Sleepover kicks off with a yummy buffet followed by a fun dino-inspired craft activity, a torch-lit tour, a movie (Ice Age, of course!) and finally, once the excitement has worn off, some ZZZs.
 And a continental breakfast the next morning for all.
 Children also receive a goodybag to take home which includes a soapstone carving kit!

 Dinosnore Sleepover at The Australian Museum is next on in 12-13 April and 7-8 June 2019.
 Suitable for children aged 5-12 years.
 Adult $180, Child $140 plus booking fees.
 Children must be accompanied by an adult.
 Adults are not permitted without a child.

 Celebrate A Birthday Dino-Style